top of page

 slavik ia

 You have most certainly seen Slavik's work in many of your favorite films and countless commercials.
 He has twenty years specializing in primarily previsualization (which is effectively storyboarding in 3d space for film, tv and commercial) sometimes acting as the actor, cinematographer and director of photographer being the very first visual look from page to screen.
-He has worked on such films as Tron Legacy, G.I.
-Joe Rise of Cobra, Free Guy, The Planet of the Apes series, and Spiderman: No Way Home.
+He has worked on such films as Tron Legacy, Spiderman No Way Home, Free Guy, The Planet of the Apes series, and Black Panther 2.

 Slavik is an avid film and gaming fan, with a long interest in the World of Warcraft games, Tekken, Street Fighter and also has always appreciated the mobster genre, particularly highlighting Casino, The Godfather and Goodfellas.
 His unique perspective from the game world adds even yet another layer to the user's feel of reading a comic that feels like an immersive experience.

-Bringing his career long experience with visual composition, cinematic story telling and lighting to the table, Slavik drives The Daily Mobster's unique cinematic look.
-He also co-writes the episodes and assists in overseeing asset development alongside Jack.
+Bringing his career-long experience with visual composition, cinematic story telling and work with award-winning directors, Slavik drives The Daily Mobster's unique cinematic look.
+He also co-writes the story and assists in overseeing asset development alongside Jack.

 liz chun